missionpinball/mpf-docs/sound/basic_setup.rst

 ----------------------------------------

 You probably don't need much assistance with this obvious step, but let's go through the process anyway just in case.
-As of version 0.30, MPF supports .wav (Wave) and .ogg (Ogg Vorbis) audio files (we hope to add other formats in future releases such as .mp3 and .flac).
+As of version 0.33, MPF supports 16-bit .wav (Wave), .ogg (Ogg Vorbis), and .flac (FLAC) audio files (we hope to add other formats in future releases such as .mp3).
 Locate some supported audio files and place them in the appropriate track folders that you created in the previous step (a good site to find free public domain sounds is `www.freesound.org <http://www.freesound.org/>`_).
 Put all music files in the ``music`` folder, voice callouts in the ``voice`` folder, and all other sound effects in the ``sfx`` folder.